 In the previous chapters, a skeletal game engine was constructed to support basic drawing operations.
 Drawing is the first step to constructing your game engine because it allows you to observe the output while continuing to expand the game engine functionality.
 In this chapter, the two important mechanisms, interactivity and resource support, will be examined and added to the game engine.
 Interactivity allows the engine to receive and interpret player input, while resource support refers to the functionality of working with external files like the GLSL shader source code files, audio clips, and images.

 This chapter begins by introducing you to the game loop, a critical component that creates the sensation of real-time interaction and immediacy in nearly all video games.
-Based on the game loop foundation, player keyboard input will be supported via integrating the corresponding HTML5 input functionality into the game engine.
+Based on the game loop foundation, player keyboard input will be supported via integrating the corresponding HTML5 functionality.
 A resource management infrastructure will be constructed from the ground up to support the efficient loading, storing, retrieving, and utilization of external files.
 Functionality for working with external text files (for example, the GLSL shader source code files) and audio clips will be integrated with corresponding example projects.
 Additionally, game scene architecture will be derived to support the ability to work with multiple scenes and scene transitions, including scenes that are defined in external scene files.
 By the end of this chapter, your game engine will support player interaction via the keyboard, have the ability to provide audio feedback, and be able to transition between distinct game levels including loading a level from an external file.

 The Game Loop